Samuelcy/livestream-web-app/notes/obs-with-RTMP-server.md

+# OBS with RTMP Flow

-- OBS gets the user stream.
+- **OBS gets the user stream.**
-- Stream goes to the RTMP server.
+- **Stream is sent to the RTMP server.**
-  - An RTMP server allows you to take an incoming Real-Time Messaging Protocol (RTMP) live video stream from an encoder and transfer it to a playback protocol like HTTP Live Streaming (HLS) for viewing.
-RTMP is known today for its low-latency video streaming.
+  - An RTMP server enables you to receive a live video stream in Real-Time Messaging Protocol (RTMP) from an encoder and convert it to a playback protocol like HTTP Live Streaming (HLS) for viewing.
+RTMP is recognized for its low-latency video streaming capabilities.
-- Ask the RMTP server from the Server (API) which channels are online (if the stream is active).
+- **The RMTP server is queried from the Server API to check which channels are online (if the stream is active).**
-- Client (React) requests to get the channel stream of a specific stream key from the RTMP server.
+- **The client (React) requests the channel stream using a specific stream key from the RTMP server.**
-- Everything connects to the RTMP server.
+- **All connections are routed through the RTMP server.**